raagin/django-streamfield/README.md

 ```

 ### Get field data as list
-If you have special cases, you can get data as list. \
+If you have special case, you can get data as list.

 ```python
 # views.py